 During your surgery, the anaesthetist watches over you the whole time.
 They keep an eye on your vitals to ensure you are safe from the moment you fall asleep until the moment you wake up.

 Once you are sedated, your surgery can begin.
 The first step to a successful belt lipectomy is positioning your body on the operating table.
 Doctor Bernard will work on your lower back and buttocks first, so you’ll lie face down.
 Your head will be cradled in a foam block with an opening.

 Doctor Bernard has a special operating table known as a Jackson table.
 This will make it easier to turn your body over when he is ready to work on your tummy area.
 Instead of the surgical staff turning you over by surgery, the Jackson table does all the work.
 It turns your body in a safe, controlled manner.
 There is less risk of an accident or slippage as you’re turned.

-2. VASER liposculpture on your lower back and buttocks
+2. VASER liposuction on your lower back and buttocks

-Next, Doctor Bernard sculpts your lower back and buttocks with liposuction.
-He uses special equipment called VASER liposculpture to melt fat.
+Next, Doctor Bernard performs liposuction on your lower back and buttocks.
+He uses special equipment called VASER liposuction to melt fat.
 VASER is a cutting-edge technology that liquefies fat cells with ultrasound energy.
 Melting fat makes it easier to remove with liposuction.
-VASER not only melts fat for a slimmer figure, it also helps to define your curves and muscles.
+VASER not only melts fat, it also helps to define your curves and muscles.

 VASER is a three-step process

 First, Doctor Bernard injects a wetting solution into your tissues.
 It consists of local anesthetic, which has a numbing effect.
 The wetting solution helps to isolate the fat cells.
 It also constricts your blood vessels to reduce bleeding.
 This allows for safe liposuction of all your tissues.
 The local anaesthetic provides good pain relief for the first night and the next morning after your operation.